PHILIPPINES COUNTRY GUIDE

 There is also the option to own land as a foreigner through a Philippines corporation.
 It requires a complicated structure, but there are methods of structuring it to ensure that you maintain control.

 Condo owners mustn’t worry about complicated business structures, though.
-The only restriction on foreign investors purchasing a condo in the Philippines is the law that places a 40% limit on foreign-owned units in a single building.
+The only restriction on foreigners purchasing a condo in the Philippines is the law that places a 40% limit on units in a single building.

-Because foreign property ownership is not as common in the Philippines as it is in Thailand or Singapore, it’s exceedingly rare for any building to meet that foreign ownership threshold in practice.
+Because foreign property ownership isn’t nearly as common in the Philippines as it is in Thailand or Singapore, it’s exceedingly rare for any building to meet that foreign ownership threshold in practice.

-You can read our ultimate guide to investing in Philippines property to learn more about the pros and cons, types of taxation, as well as how to choose reputable real estate agents and property developers in the country.
+You can read our guide to investing in Philippines property to learn more about the pros and cons, types of taxation, as well as how to choose reputable real estate agents and property developers here.

-Many startup founders in the Philippines are inhibited by a lack of capital and a surplus of regulatory requirements.
+Many startups in the Philippines are inhibited by a lack of capital and a surplus of regulatory requirements.

 Compared with startup ecosystems in places like Silicon Valley and Singapore, the Philippines is quite frankly decades behind in both innovation and funding.